What do Houses Look Like in Bolivia? A Full Overview & Details

 A small town in a valley o the temperated region of Bolivia

-A small town in a valley in the temperate region of Bolivia
+A small town in a valley in the temperate region of Bolivia.

-G) Homes in tourist places
+G) Homes in Tourist Locations

 Homes inside the historical downtown of La Paz City, Bolivia